 Sync failures fall into a small number of buckets.
-The Sync History tab shows the exact API error from Apple, the duration, and the time it ran — usually enough to tell which bucket you're in.
+The Sync History tab shows the exact API error from Apple, the duration, and the time it ran.
+That's usually enough to tell which bucket you're in.

 The error buckets